 Avoid removing existing property names and partial fingerprints, since existing result management systems might rely on them.

-EXAMPLE 1: In this example, a SARIF-producing document checker has computed two partial fingerprints, one being a hash of a word that should not appear in a document, and the other being a hash of the document’s language.
+EXAMPLE 3: In this example, a SARIF-producing document checker has computed a partial fingerprint that hashes a word that should not appear in a document together with the document’s language.

-{ # A result object
+{ # A result object.

 ...